listenzcc/writing_of_interest/README.md

 # writing_of_interest

-Everything I want to write
+For everything I want to write-down.